-- Teaching Assistant and Research Assistant units (460 and 462, respectively) do not count toward the 34-unit total; nor, except at the discretion of the graduate advisor, do independent study units (595). - Up to 9 units of graduate coursework may be transferred from another institution or transferred from Open University or Extended Education units taken on campus. - Additionally, two courses (8 units) of work outside the discipline of English may be counted toward your MA.
-All of these require approval from the graduate advisor. - To count toward the M.A., coursework must be completed at the level of B-or higher.
+- All options require candidates to take English 500 and two 500-level seminars. - All students may take two classes at the 400 level (senior undergraduate) for degree credit. - Teaching Assistant and Research Assistant units (460 and 462, respectively) do not count toward the 34-unit total; nor, except at the discretion of the graduate coordinator, do independent study units (595). - Up to 9 units of graduate coursework may be transferred from another institution or transferred from Open University or Extended Education units taken on campus. - Additionally, two courses (8 units) of work outside the discipline of English may be counted toward your MA.
+All of these require approval from the graduate coordinator. - To count toward the M.A., coursework must be completed at the level of B-or higher.